-There are a number of similarities and characteristics shared by the two segments.
-In this article, we will tackle the differences between both – drawing a line separating a hatch from a wagon.
+That said there are a number of similarities and characteristics shared by the two segments.
+In this article, we will tackle the differences between both a hatchback and a station wagon—drawing a line to separate one from the other.

 The obvious difference

 As a bit of a backgrounder, station wagons and sedans typically utilize the same platform as their sedan counterparts.
 This makes it easier for automakers to make these kinds of vehicles as they don’t have to develop an all-new platform for them, but some still do because they can.
 That being said, this also means that the roof height and ground clearances between station wagons, hatchbacks, and their sedan counterparts will remain the same.

 The obvious difference between station wagons and hatchbacks typically lies in their lengths.
 Wagons are visibly longer than their hatchback counterparts, with this extra length, more interior space can also be had for cargo and for roomier seating.
 However, this isn’t always a great way to tell the difference between the two body types, compared to the next few methods.

 Another way to tell the difference between a hatchback and a station wagon is with the number of windows a vehicle has.
 A regular hatchback will typically have only two pairs of windows—the ones at the front and the ones at the rear.
 On the other hand, a station wagon will have at least a set of three windows, with the third pair typically being situated behind the second row of seating.
 However, it is important to note that this can sometimes not be the case as there are hatchback examples available on the market that do come with three pairs of windows.
 With that said this leads us to our next section.

 Count the number of pillars